savoirfairelinux/colorlogging/README.md

 handler.setFormatter(formatter)

-logger.info('This will be printed in magenta!')
+logger.info('This will be printed in magenta!') logger.info('#(green)This message will be printed in green!')
 ```
+The format string is handled as usual (see logging.Formatter documentation), with one addition:

-The special form #(\<color name\>) is used to start coloring the output.
+The modifier #(\<color name\>) is used to start coloring the output.
 The format string in this example will color
 the log message magenta.

-For now the only way to stop coloring the output is #(plain).
-If you don't put #(plain) at the end of the format
-the console output will continue printing in magenta forever.
+## Colors

 \<color name\> can be one or more of the following colors or styles:
  * black